-Alice Margatroid from Touhou used to be human, but transformed into a magician as a species.
-Her other backstory says that she's the daughter of the Goddess of Pandemonium.
+Alice Margatroid from Touhou used to be human, but transformed into a magician Youkai.

-Byakuren Hijiri is very big in surpassing human limitation, and got banished to the aforementioned Pandemonium by her fellow humans.
+Byakuren Hijiri is very big in surpassing human limitation, and got banished to the aforementioned Pandemonium by humans who weren't pleased with her becoming a youkai.
 She has an arsenal of body-enhancing spells, for beauty and for combat.
 One of her spellcard is titled Superhuman Byakuren Hijiri.

 It also seems to be what version of the virus, Fawkes and the DC mutants were made with an early version.
 The Master's army was the "newest" resulting is most being at least human level mentally.
 The Enclave's mutants updated the Master's but due to their racist views they designed it to make them dumb.

 The SPARTANs in Halo, although in the games it's portrayed more as soldiers wearing Powered Armor.
 The EU goes a great deal further into explaining that they biologically and cybernetically enhanced the bejeezus out of them before putting them into their really fancy armored suits.
 As such, the in-game physical strength and stamina of the SPARTANs comes from a combination of their biological enhancements and their powersuits.